 Being diagnosed with diabetes is a life-changing event.
 Managing the disease can be time consuming and overwhelming.
-That's why the Knox County Health Department (KCHD) offers a free five-part series and a variety of resources to help
+That's why the Knox County Health Department (KCHD) offers a free four-part series and a variety of resources to help.

 For more information about any of diabetes classes or resources, please call 865-215-5170.

-Join us for a free five-part series about how proper diet, medication, and exercise can keep you healthier and help you feel better.
+Join us for a free four-part series about how proper diet, medication, and exercise can keep you healthier and help you feel better.

 Where: Knox County Health Department auditorium, 140 Dameron Ave.